You may be wondering:

 The steps to blending the flours and fats are here for you to follow.

-Getting the consistency of your perfect flaky pie crust right is really important, so I’ve included a video on how to roll out your pie crust.
+Getting the consistency of your flaky pie crust right is really important, so I’ve included a video on how to roll out your pie crust.

 It’s kind of like the Three Little Bears: